 Especially with people suffering from a weakened immune system or children younger than 3, further complications can follow.
 These can include inflammation of the middle ear, pneumonia and in rare cases even encephalitis which is the inflammation of the brain.

 A significant and unfavorable factor attributed to the disease is that the measles virus diminishes the cellular function of the immune system.
 As a result, this further weakens the body's immune system and its ability to fight other infections.

 What causes this viral disease?

 The cause of the infection is always someone who is already ill, i.e. usually someone who displays the first set of symptoms up until the sixth day since the rash first occurred.
 The likelihood of infection is highest in the early stages, namely 3-4 days prior to the onset of the rash.
 The disease spreads not only via droplet infection, but also through direct contact and the air.
 Outside of the human body, the virus quickly loses its potency to infect.
 Generally, the infection gateway to the body is the respiratory system, where the virus settles and then multiplies in the mucosa.

 The incubation period is usually around 10 days or anywhere between 8-14 days.
 In some cases (for example following blood/plasma transfusions) it can be up to 28 days.

 Until the beginning of regular measles vaccinations in 1969, Czechoslovakia experienced approximately 50 thousand infections each year.
 With the onset of the collective immunization program, the number of cases dwindled and from 1982, only a handful of cases occurred each year.

-The increase can be also noticed across the entire European region - with more than 5 thousand cases in 2016 and 21 thousand in 2017.
+The increase can be also noticed across the entire European region.

 How is measles treated?